wknapik/vpnfailsafe/README.md

 the VPN server will push at least one DNS to the client.

-`vpnfailsafe` has been tested on Linux, with tun-device-based VPNs (IP encapsulation) in subnet and p2p topologies.
+`vpnfailsafe` has been tested on Linux, with tun-device-based VPNs (IP encapsulation) in all topologies supported by OpenVPN.

 There is no ipv6 support.

+"RTNETLINK answers: File exists" errors can be ignored safely.
+They appear when OpenVPN tries to set up a route, that's already been created by `vpnfailsafe`.

-UPDATE: some VPN providers assign hundreds of IPs to their VPN server domains and return different subsets of that pool in subsequent queries.
-This gets in the way of keeping routes and firewall exceptions for all these servers.
-At worst, this can prevent reconnection after the tunnel goes down and require going back to the state from before running `vpnfailsafe` to reconnect (see: below).
+The /etc/hosts entries may eventually become stale and require removal.
+Because some VPN providers assign hundreds of IPs to their VPN server domains and return different subsets of that pool in subsequent queries, updating these entries automatically becomes very problematic.
+It makes determining whether a previously valid IP is still valid impossible, so automated updates would require constantly changing hosts entries, routes and firewall rules and almost always to no benefit.
+In the interest of keeping this script small and simple, such updates are now considered out of scope, unless github issues show popular demand for the feature.

 # How do I restore my system to the state from before running vpnfailsafe ?